hosseinal/BlockChain/README.md

 # BlockChain

-This project is under constructions and i will work on it on my weekends.
+This project is under construction, and I will work on it on my weekends.

-The end goal is that we can make an opensouce golang bases blockchain.
+The end goal is that we can make an open-source Go-based blockchain.

-In the Transport layer you can connect to other servers and each server can be connected to different servers.
+In the Transport layer, you can connect to other servers, and each server can be connected to different servers.

+The end goal is to have a blockchain platform with proof of AI inference.